The Trendiest Way to Avoid Wearing Heels

 If you’re voluntarily choosing to step away from leather, try velvet instead.
 The cleated sole also feels edgier than the rest.

-For The Gucci Obsessive
+For the Gucci Obsessive

-Gucci fans will notice the inspiration behind these very quickly: they’re reminiscent of the brand’s over-the-top pearl-embellished loafers (see above), but roughly 1/10 of their cost.
+Gucci fans will notice the inspiration behind these very quickly: they’re reminiscent of the brand’s over-the-top pearl-embellished loafers (see above), but roughly one-tenth of their cost.

 The Trendy Pair